hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 [17:32:54](#_hzjs7LHdRQhO0u_fT5wjOy9wdfJrvStNivJffN4yYI) <sp1d3r_99>:
 > <@greggirwin-55659ddb15522ed4b3e1006f:gitter.im> As small thing.
 In your `read-write` (often called `copy-file`) you have the dest file first and the URL second.
 In Red, arg order is up to you, of course, but look at how others consistently order them.
 Subjectively it's from most important to least, or with source elements first and destinations after that.
 And since it's called `read-write` in your case, it sounds like it reads first, which it does, so putting the URL param first matches nicely.

-thank you sir very much Ì†ΩÌπèÌ†ºÌøª
+thank you sir very much üôèüèª

 [17:34:03](#qg7hepIQe2oGBW-MgxU11wObzOeBKmocEhBogj6vSL4) <greggirwin (Gregg Irwin)>:
 You're very welcome.
 This kind of attention to detail is another small thing that makes Redbol langs feel more natural, and aid in code reading.